platformsh/platformsh-docs/docs/src/guides/wordpress/composer/migrate.md

    - A `composer.lock` file listing the exact versions of all the dependencies installed on your project.
      Generated from the `composer.json` file, it ensures repeatable builds until you update.

-    To turn your repository into a Composer repository and generate those files, run the command:
+   To turn your repository into a Composer repository and generate those files, run the following command:

     ```bash
     $ composer init